codio/site/source/docs/content/authoring/index.html.md

 ---
-title: "Content Authoring"
+title: "Content Authoring with Guides"
 class_name: docs
 full_width: true
 ---

-Codio Books and Codio Authoring are powerful content authoring tools.
+Codio Guides is a powerful content authoring tool.
 Here are some key features.

 - All content is written using simple markdown or HTML.
 - HTML snippets can be embedded into any markdown page.